Get Up Close and Personal with Real Business Problems

-The projects are sponsored by Hong Kong corporations of a variety of business sectors and each is undertaken by a team of three to five students.
-They are supervised by a faculty member and a senior staff of the sponsoring company, who pledges assistance and support for the successful completion of the project.
+Sponsored by diverse Hong Kong corporations, each project is undertaken by a team of three to five students and supervised by a faculty member.
+A senior staff of the sponsoring company also joins the team as supervisor to support the successful completion of the project.

-On average, students spend one day a week on the project, which covers one term as published by the university calendar.
-A project proposal must be approved by the supervising faculty member, the Director of MBA Programs and the Director of the sponsoring company.
+Students spend an average of one day a week on their project, which covers one term as published by the university calendar.
+A project proposal must be approved by the supervising faculty member, the Director of MBA Programmes, and the Director of the sponsoring company.

 The Chinese market was looked at from the point of view of opportunities and risks posed by the reform of Chinese state owned enterprises, factors affecting the growth and competitiveness of Chinese investment banks in G3 currency fixed income, long term, fixed income strategy for securities, Chinese investment in Cambodian agriculture and similar-company pricing.

 Marketing research included marketing financial services to the Capital Investment Entrant Scheme segment, A-Share exit strategy alternatives for private equity investments, a strategic plan for a bank to remain competitive in working capital finance, market potential of Asian securities lending, digitalization in SME lending, improving broker experience and crowd management, and the structure of a centralised library to cater for the future trend of robotics reply, among others.

 Established and start-up technology firms participated in the Business Practicum with projects including online platforms, applications, social innovation, software and business development.
 While most of them restricted research to the Hong Kong market, a few were also interested in China.

 Several looked for an analysis of potential customer segments, market testing and validation of business assumptions to kick off a service.
 Others, such as a cloud-based pay-as-you-use platform and an anti-phishing software and app, wanted to see the opportunities for a scalable business model and marketing strategy for growth.